 - Use only an original equipment type fuel-filler cap as a replacement.
 It has a built-in safety valve needed for proper operation of the fuel system and emission control system.
 An incorrect cap can result in a serious malfunction and possible injury.
 It could also cause the malfunction indicator light to come on. - Never pour fuel into the throttle body to attempt to start your vehicle. - Do not fill a portable fuel container in the vehicle or trailer.
 Static electricity can cause an explosion of flammable liquid, vapor or gas in any vehicle or trailer.
-To reduce the risk of serious injury or death when filling portable fuel containers: - Always place the container on the ground when filling. - Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.
+To reduce the risk of serious injury or death when filling portable fuel containers: - Always place the container on the around when filling. - Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.

-If fuel is spilled on the vehicle body. flush it away with water to avoid paint damage.

-Insert the fuel-filler cap straight into the

-- fuel-filler tube, then tighten until the fuel-filler cap clicks.
+- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Insert the fuel-filler cap straight into the fuel-filler tube, then tighten until the fuel-filler cap clicks.
 Failure to tighten the fuel-filler cap properly may cause the ENGINE Malfunction Indicator Light (MIL) to illuminate.
 If the ENGINE light illuminates because the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
 The ENGINE light should turn off after a few driving trips.
-If the ENGINE light - For additional information, see the "Malfunction Indicator Light (MIL)" in the "Instruments and Controls" section earlier in this manual.
+If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction Indicator Light (MIL)" in the "Instruments and Controls" section earlier in this manual.